zgoda/flask-rollup/README.rst

 Copyright (c) 2020, Jarek Zgoda.

 Distributed under terms of 3-Clause New (or Revised) BSD license.
 See file LICENSE in top level directory for exact terms.

+---

+Edits by afinetooth:

+- Some minor change to README to trigger new build.